 AMD has released an update to their ATI Stream SDK.
 This brings OpenCL 1.1 support to the table among many other enhancements.
 Although most of the improvements revolve around OpenCL, there is a host of additional hardware and OS support included also.
 The ATI Stream SDK v2.2 product is based on a published Khronos Specification, and is expected to pass the Khronos Conformance Testing Process.
 Current conformance status can be found at www.khronos.org/conformance.

 DMP is proud to announce three new programming training course sessions.
-For those who have taken past courses, the OpenGL ES courese are two new courses, training I and II, which will run May 20-21 and March 27-28 2010.
 Complete details in english are available online for the courses: GLSL Getting Started, Training I and Training II, and in Japanese.

 The new NVIDIA Quadro Plex 7000 array, and Quadro 6000, Quadro 5000 and Quadro 4000 GPUs feature the new NVIDIA(R) Scalable Geometry Engines and leverage NVIDIA Application Acceleration Engines (AXE) to enable the world's fastest performance across a broad range of CAD, DCC and visualization applications.
 Rated at 1.3 billion triangles per second in raw performance, the Quadro 6000 enables users to interactively work with models and scenes that are five times more complex than ever before.
 All of the new GPUs are built on the latest industry standards such including OpenCL 1.1, OpenGL 4.1, DirectX 11 and DirectCompute.
 Jon Peddie has posted an indepth review of the new Quadro 5000.